altimmons/LangNotes/C.md

 `-O[type]` `--output-sync[=type]` -    Ensure that the complete output from each recipe is printed in one uninterrupted sequence.

-`-o` [file]’ `--old-file=[file]` `--assume-old=[file]`     Do not remake the file file even if it is older than its prerequisites, and do not remake anything on account of changes in file.
+`-o` [file]' `--old-file=[file]` `--assume-old=[file]`     Do not remake the file file even if it is older than its prerequisites, and do not remake anything on account of changes in file.
 Essentially the file is treated as very old and its rules are ignored.
 See Avoiding Recompilation of Some Files.

 `-p` `--print-data-base` Print the data base (rules and variable values) that results from reading the makefiles; then execute as usual or as otherwise specified.
 This also prints the version information given by the `-v` switch (see below).